There are Lua scripts, embedded scripts and there are Plugins, all are said to be able to automate NoteCase Pro.

 + Possibility to bundle several or a lot of different scripts / actions in one file

-- Not very end-user-friendly, so suitable mainly for your own automation purposes, not for distribution
+- Not very end-user-friendly, so suitable mainly for your own automation purposes, not for distribution - A Plugin

 is basically an embedded script document, i.e. a collection of an arbitrary number of different scripts, but it follows specific rules for its internal structure, so that NoteCase Pro is able to make immediate use of the contents.
 Furthermore, it is easily installable, updateable and removable using the Plugin Manager.
 Plugins, when they are installed, automatically build their own sub menus inside the "Plugins" menu, so each Plugin action can be started using an own menu entry conveniently by the user.